-I’ve been doing this by doubling or tripling our normal dinners a few nights a week and by baking some double batches of cookies for the freezer.
-It’s not much extra effort and I’ve given myself the gift of some time off in the kitchen during the weeks ahead.
+Double or triple some of your normal dinners a few nights a week and bake some double batches of cookies for the freezer.
+It’s not much extra effort and you'll give yourself the gift of time off in the kitchen during the holidays.

 A few resources for freezer cooking:

 - 15 Fabulous Make-Ahead Holiday Cookies from Frugal Foodie Mama